pmean/build-website/text/06/RefusalReasons.md

 the National Institute for Occupational Safety and Health involved workplace studies of reproductive toxicants.
-When you go into a workplace where there is exposure to a chemical that might make men sterile, you usually don\'t have trouble recruiting volunteers.
+When you go into a workplace where there is exposure to a chemical that might make men sterile, you usually don't have trouble recruiting volunteers.
 Even with those people who are unconcerned about their ability to reproduce, they usually end up volunteering to help out their co-workers.